ocaml-ppx/ppx_deriving/README.md

 _ppx_deriving_ is a library that simplifies type-driven code generation that works on OCaml >=4.02.

-_ppx_deriving_ includes a set of useful plugins: Show, (hopefully more in near future).
+_ppx_deriving_ includes a set of useful plugins: Show, Eq, Ord.

 Installation
 ------------